Ready for the coming of the Lord. 5:12-22

 We all need encouragement in the Christian life, for although the Spirit is daily shaping us into the image of Christ, we must still rely on his renewing work and cooperate with it.

-There are some 13 exhortations in this short passage.
-Identify each and discuss their meaning and implication.
+Identify each of the exhortations in this passage and discuss their meaning and implication.

 Print-friendly: Sermon Notes. and Technical Notes

 Index of studies: Resource library

 Lectionary Bible Studies and Sermons